mattermost/docs/source/configure/user-management-configuration-settings.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E10 or E20</p>

 Getting people set up with a Mattermost account is typically something that system admins do when deploying and configuring the Mattermost workspace.
-A Mattermost admin can `provision Mattermost users </onboard/user-provisioning-workflows.html>`__ using one or more of the following methods:
+A Mattermost admin can :doc:`provision Mattermost users </onboard/user-provisioning-workflows>` using one or more of the following methods:

-- `Enable account creation </configure/authentication-configuration-settings.html#enable-account-creation>`__.
+- :ref:`Enable account creation <configure/authentication-configuration-settings:enable account creation>`.
-- Use `mmctl user create </manage/mmctl-command-line-tool.html#mmctl-user-create>`__ or Mattermost `APIs <https://api.mattermost.com/#tag/users>`__ to create user accounts.
+- Use :ref:`mmctl user create <manage/mmctl-command-line-tool:mmctl user create>` or Mattermost `APIs <https://api.mattermost.com/#tag/users>`__ to create user accounts.
-- `Migrate user accounts </onboard/migrating-to-mattermost.html#migration-guide>`__ from other collaboration systems and `bulk load </onboard/bulk-loading-data.html>`__ that user data into Mattermost.
+- :ref:`Migrate user accounts <onboard/migrating-to-mattermost:migration guide>` from other collaboration systems and :doc:`bulk load </onboard/bulk-loading-data>` that user data into Mattermost.
-- Connect an authentication service to assist with user provisioning, such as `AD/LDAP authentication </onboard/ad-ldap.html#active-directory-ldap-setup>`__ or `SAML authentication </onboard/sso-saml.html>`__.
+- Connect an authentication service to assist with user provisioning, such as :ref:`AD/LDAP authentication <onboard/ad-ldap:active directory ldap setup>` or :doc:`SAML authentication </onboard/sso-saml>`.

 +----------------------------------------------------------------+-------------------------------------------------------------+
 | Manage activated and deactivated users, revoke all user        | - System Config path: **User Management > Users**           |